PhoenixARC/LCE_Format_Documentation/Formats/Models.md

 | Model Count  | (int32)0x4 | how many models are within the file
 | [Models](./Models.md#model) | variable | all models within the model file

+ * all known Model/Material information is the direct product of [May/MattNL](https://github.com/MattN-L)'s work!

 ## model

 (repeated per model count)